ghacks Technology News

 How To Backup And Restore The MBR In Windows

-A question recently came up in the comments on how to backup the master boot record (see How To Detect A 64-bit Alureon Rootkit Infection for that).
-This article is going to review a few free applications for Windows that can backup and restore the MBR, with no deeper technical knowledge required.
+A question came up recently in the comments on how to backup the master boot record MBR (see How To Detect A 64-bit Alureon Rootkit Infection for that).
+This article is going to review a handful of free applications for Windows that can be used to backup and restore the MBR, with no deeper technical knowledge required.

 The master boot record is located in the first sector of a hard drive, and while it has different functions it is commonly known for finding bootable partitions in the partition tables and loading the boot sector which often is a boot loader.

-A damaged or modified MBR means that the operating systems cannot be loaded, which is what the Alureon Rootkit causes on some operating systems.
+A damaged or modified MBR can have the result that the operating systems cannot be loaded which is what the Alureon Rootkit caused on some operating systems.

 A backup of the master boot record is often the best and most convenient way to repair the information so that the system can boot normally.